 There are many options of Würstel to try, though I think that Kasekrainer is the best.
 I had it three times during my 48 hours in Vienna… that’s how great it was.

 Kasekrainer is a Würstel that’s filled with cheese!
 Yes, you heard me right.
 AMAZING CHEESE.
 You can’t go wrong with that!

-At Bitzinger, they even serve your Würstel inside a big baguette which is only cut open on one side.
+At Bitzinger, they even serve your Würstel inside a big baguette that is only cut open on one side.
 How clever is that?
 That way your toppings (they’ll just give you ketchup and mustard unless you tell them otherwise) don’t make a huge mess while you’re eating.

 Apfelstrudel is just what it sounds like: apple strudel!
-We have this amazing dessert in the United States, but it tastes even better in Vienna, since it originated in Austria.
+We have this amazing dessert in the United States, but it tastes even better in Vienna since it originated in Austria.

-Apple strudel to me tastes like a top notch apple pie.
-It’s apples, brown sugar and cinnamon covered in a thin pastry crust.
+Apple strudel to me tastes like a top-notch apple pie.
+It’s apples, brown sugar, and cinnamon covered in a thin pastry crust.
 Sugar is usually put on top to finish it off.
 Sometimes the dessert is also served with whipped cream or ice cream.